DenizenScript/Denizen-Beginners-Guide/source/guides/first-steps/task-script.md

 #### Script Commands

 Below the `type` key, you'll see the `script` key.
-This is where you'll be doing most of your work in Denizen!
 For a task script, the `script` key is where you write the content of the script - the set of instructions that tell Denizen what to do.
 Other types of scripts use other keys, and you'll learn about them as you continue to work through this guide.
+The majority of actual work you do in Denizen will be under keys like this one.

 Let's look at another example script: